Close

 12:15 – 1:15 PM

 Ever find a gripping story that you can’t put down, but that you have to read with the lights on?
 If so, you’ve found one of genre-fiction’s great joys: the horror novel.
 Join these acclaimed writers as they discuss their novels and why reading with the lights on is a good idea.
-This panel features James Kennedy, Mariam Metoui, Richard Kadrey (The Dead Take the A Train), and Eric Larocca.
+This panel features James Kennedy, Mariam Metoui, opens in a new windowRichard Kadrey ( opens in a new windowThe Dead Take the A Train), and Eric Larocca.

 Author Autographs